pumzy/GrabJS/README.md

 In order to select all elements that have a certain ID, prefix your search criteria with a hash.
 For example, one can type in ```$g("#exampleID")``` to select all HTML elements with that have the ID "exampleID"

-The most common use of the $g wrapper is to select an element, or a number of elements.